BDC Hamburger Icon

 Open row

-As the owner of a growing business, you might consider how to sustainably finance your company.
-From supply chain finance programs, which allow you to access cash without impacting your credit score, to invoice factoring, which is a loan-based cash advancement, there are many options to consider.
-Learn more about which is the right one for your business.
+As the owner of a growing business, you might consider ways to sustainably finance your company.
+Two popular options are supply chain finance programs and invoice factoring.
+Supply chain finance programs allow you to access cash without affecting your credit score, while invoice factoring is a loan-based cash advance.
+Each option has unique benefits and considerations.
+We’ll explain more about each alternative lending option to help you determine which is right for your business.

 What is supply chain financing?